overturetool/overturetool.github.io/publications/books/ms2/exercises/sets-answers.md

        forall s1,s2 in set s & s1 inter s2 = {}
 ~~~

 because s1 and s2 could evaluate to the same set in s.
-The erroneous expression above is going to be false for any s except the set containing only the empty set (i.e. the case where s = { Ø }
+The erroneous expression above is going to be false for any s except the set containing only the empty set (i.e. the case where s = { Ã˜ }

 ### Connected Sets